xsscx/srd/dmg/README.md

 Download DMG, install & ssh to the SRD.
 Includes debuserver, toybox unstripped and other PoC's.

-When using macOS 12 and the latest Security Research Tools (SRT), see Issue #17 at URL https://github.com/apple/security-research-device/issues/17 and use CryptexManger.
-Source: https://github.com/pinauten/CryptexManager with Install: https://github.com/pinauten/CryptexManager/issues/1.

 M1 Cryptex Installation | macOS 11.6.1 (20G224)
 ------
 Suggested Platform: X86_64 or M1 ARM with macOS 11.6.1 and Security Research Tools 20C80.